Print Resize text

 Vaccines for family and friends

-People who will have close contact with your baby should also get the influenza, Tdap, and COVID-19 vaccines if they haven’t had them.
+It’s important for people who will have close contact with your baby to get the influenza, Tdap, and the COVID-19 vaccines (free of charge for people who are eligible) if they haven’t had them.

 It’s best for people to get these vaccines at least 2 weeks before having contact with your baby.